joaotavora/snooze/README.md

 Content-type: application/json
 ```

+The error codes 400, 406 and 415 are error reporting that you get "for
+free": if the HTTP client strays off these routes, be it for improper
+syntax or unsupported content types, the correct HTTP condition is
+signalled.

-The rest of this README is a [rationale](#rationale) and a
+The rest of this README contains the [rationale](#rationale) for
+building _Snooze_ and a [tutorial](#tutorial) that builds on the
-[tutorial](#tutorial) building upon the simple application presented
+simple application presented above.
-above.

-If you're just intrigued about how and why URI paths become
-symbols arguments to your routes, [jump ahead](#how-snooze-converts-uri-components-to-arguments)

-Ah, snooze is kinda **BETA** and the usual disclaimer of warranty applies.
+Ah, _Snooze_ is kinda *BETA*.
+The usual disclaimer of warranty
+applies.

 Rationale
 ---------